 Oracle audits – can you ever be prepared for a software audit?

-Any organization that is using software knows that there will come a time when they will have to have that software checked.
+Any organization that is using software knows that there will come a time when they will be confronted with an audit.
 Is it used as it’s supposed to?
 Does it have the right licenses?
 Who is actually using it?
-These are just some questions that you’ll hear when you’ll be under software audit.
+These are just some questions that you’ll be confronted with when you’ll be under software audit.
 And it doesn’t really matter who’s the vendor.
-However, Oracle is known as the one of the most active and aggressive when it comes to audits.
+However, Oracle is known as the one of the most active and aggressive publishers when it comes to audits.
 So, let’s have a look at what you need to know in order to go through an Oracle audit smoothly.

 What might trigger an Oracle audit?

 Oracle audits are not random.
 If Oracle feels they will not yield any results, they will not waste any resources.
-Some end-users are under the impression that because (they think) they have everything in order, they will not have to go through a software audit.
+Some end-users are under the impression that because (they think) they have everything under control, they will not have to go through a software audit.
 To their disappointment, the Oracle audit team is also targeting them.
 Why?
-Firstly, because Oracle wants to check on a regular basis (every 3-5 years) that you have everything under control.
+First of all, because Oracle wants to check on a regular basis (every 3-5 years) that you have everything under control.
 And even if that is the case, an Oracle audit is never a walk in the park.
-Secondly, there are some events that can trigger an audit.
-It can be that your company grew in number of employees, it merged with another or acquired a new company.
-It can also be triggered by your expiring agreement (e.g. ULA), the termination of support maintenance or changes in the infrastructure.
+Second of all, there are some events that can trigger an audit.
+It can be that your company grew in number of employees, it merged with another company or acquired a new company.
+An audit can also be triggered by your expiring agreement (e.g. ULA), the termination of support maintenance or changes in the infrastructure.
 Lastly, it can be just Oracle’s need to push for more sales at the end of a quarter or the fiscal year.
 And what’s an easy way to make money?
 Exactly, a software audit.
 We have listed the most common triggers en red flags below.

 When is a good time to start preparing?

 Any time is a good time to start preparing for an Oracle audit.
 We recommend our customers to always be ready to receive the dreaded letter.
-This doesn’t mean to live in panic, but exactly the opposite: to avoid it when the actual letter arrives.
-However, even if you didn’t get the chance to prepare in advance, the battle is not yet lost and the damage can still be minimized if you have the right support.
+This doesn’t mean you should live in panic, but exactly the opposite: you should take action before the actual letter arrives.
+If you didn’t get the chance to prepare in advance, the battle is not yet lost and the damage can still be minimized if you have the right support.
 The timelines are however more challenging to achieve the optimal result.